UVADS/DS1001/README.md

 |  15   |     Outro    | M 12/2<br>  W 12/4<br>  F 12/6           | 12/2 GL - Natalie Kupperman <br> Course Review    |        Lab Makeup Day        |

 ### Additional Dates
-* 9/6 - This is the first lab day and also the first READ assignment is due.
+* 1/24 - This is the first lab day and also the first READ assignment is due.
-* 12/6 - Lab makeup day
+* 4/25 - Lab makeup day
-* 12/6 - Final due date for all assignments (If a revision is necessary submission details will be with grading comments)
+* 4/29 - Final due date for all assignments (If a revision is necessary submission details will be provided with grading comments)

 ## Guest Speakers